wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-exception-handling/includes/3-exception-handling.md

 > [!NOTE]
 > You can drag and drop any user-created rules to rearrange them.

 In the above case, for example, when this action fails, it will retry one more time after 2 seconds, and then run a subflow that will send an email to notify the administrator about the database status.
+Additionally, the action it will change the value of a variable that indicates that the database is down.

 By default, exception handling takes effect when any exception occurs while this action is running - however, you can configure it so that exception handling occurs only on a specific type of exception.
 Each action has specific exception types that it may produce: